If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 But is an artist mannequin a substitute for a live model or even a photograph?
 No. Not at all.
 A mannequin is a piece of wood with joints so you can pose them in different positions.

 A live model, or a photo, is a real human figure that you can look at for reference.
 There really is no comparison.

 Why would you use an artist mannequin?

-If you lack access to a model or a photo for reference, then an artist mannequin can be used as a stand-in.
+If you lack access to a model or a photo for reference, an artist mannequin can be used as a stand-in.
 It won’t be as good as a model or photo, but it beats having nothing.

-‘Drawing Figures On The Hoof’
+Gesture Drawing ‘Drawing Figures On The Hoof’

-The point here is that since the human body is always in motion, even when it appears to be at a state of rest, you need to learn how to draw figures that convey a sense of movement.
+The point here is that since the human body is always in motion, even when it appears to be in a state of rest, you need to learn how to draw figures that convey a sense of movement.
 How do you do that?